rusinek-wojciech/road-users-detection-frontend/README.md

 Move model to public/tensorflow/

-Add configuration in config.ts and change default config in state.ts
+Add configuration in config.ts and change modelConfig in state.ts